DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 * Ukraine
 * the USA

-In addition, if you have a subject specialism in languages, mathematics or physics and a teaching qualification from the following countries, you will be able to use the service to check if you meet the requirements for QTS:
+In addition, if you have a subject specialism in languages, mathematics or science and a teaching qualification from the following countries, you will be able to use the service to check if you meet the requirements for QTS:

 * Ghana
 * India